Closed-open morphisms on periodic Floer homology: A Heegaard Floer type homology

 The \textbf{ECH index} (see Definition 4.5.11 in \cite{VPK}) is defined by

-The Fredholm index and ECH index satisfy the following relation. \begin{theorem}[see Theorem 4.5.13 of \cite{VPK}] Fix an admissible almost complex structure $J$ (not necessarily generic).
-Then for a $J$--holomorphic HF--curve $u$, we have
+The Fredholm index and ECH index satisfy the following relation.
+It is an analogy of Hutchings’s ECH inequality \cite{H1, H2}. \begin{theorem}[Theorem 4.5.13 of \cite{VPK}] Fix an admissible almost complex structure $J$ (not necessarily generic).
+Then for a $J$-holomorphic HF curve $u$, we have